isaacbernat/presentations/optimise/final.md

 ???

 Before closing I wanted to show a new type of chart.
 Here we compare the runing times of Python3 vs PyPy and O3.
 As we can see PyPy is always faster than python.
 Somethimes >200x (v4), but sometimes a measly 1.25x (v14).
 The similar fact holds true for O3 being faster compared to PyPy. >100x (v12) yet sometimes only 1.4x (v07).
-So even when performance is critical, one must to consider that simply porting python code to C may not be the magical solution to all their problems.
+So even when performance is critical, one must to consider that simply porting python code to C++ may not be the magical solution to all their problems.
 The range of speedups may vary wildly.

 ---